 It is incremented for the compatibility with the NEST Simulator.
 It implies that the major version of the NEST Desktop (2.x.x) has to match with the one of NEST Simulator (currently 2.x.x).

 It is a breaking feature such as a new library or a minor changes of the data structure.
-It means that it could cause the compatibility issue and the user need to adapt to use the same minor version of NEST Desktop as well as of NEST Server.
+It means that this version could cause the compatibility issues and the user might reset the data of the page.

-It is a bugfix and non-breaking features added to the code.
-The user is able to work with different patch versions of NEST Desktop and NEST Server.
+It is a bugfix and non-breaking features were added to the code.
+The user is able to work with different patch versions of NEST Desktop and NEST Simulator.